-If appropriate, the Chairman shall also review and provide feedback to each Director regarding his/her effectiveness on the Board.
-The Corporate Secretary will assist the Chairman in discharging this responsibility, including through providing information on the Director's attendance at meetings and continuing education opportunities, and a third party may be engaged to also assist with the process.
-The non-executive Directors may also provide feedback to the Chairman concerning his or her performance as a part of the annual evaluation process of the Board.
+Annually, the Chairman shall also review and discuss the effectiveness of each Director with the Director.
+The Corporate Secretary will assist the Chairman in discharging this responsibility, including through providing information on the Director's attendance at meetings and continuing education opportunities.
+The non-executive Directors shall also provide feedback to the Chairman concerning his or her performance as a part of the annual evaluation process of the Board.
+Feedback shall be led by a senior independent non-executive Director as agreed by the non-executive Directors.